 Each capacity has three Figures: one for Under, one for Centered, one for Over.

 Open.
 The Gatekeeper stands at a gate that is shut and barred — nothing enters.
-The Fisher sits at the water’s edge with a line that casts and draws in according to what the moment requires.
+The Host stands at the threshold with a door that widens and narrows according to what the moment requires.
 The Drowner has no membrane — everything pours through.

 Focus.
 The Wanderer drifts, attention scattered, never arriving anywhere long enough to see it clearly.
 The Seer holds clear attention that moves where it’s directed and releases when the moment passes.
 The Obsessor has locked the lens on a single point and cannot look away.